SUMMER PROGRAM PLUS

 for Literature + Literacy

-JASP+ leverages the resources available at the National Humanities Center (in Durham, NC) to offer unique pedagogical training and professionalizing opportunities to teachers attending the Jane Austen Summer Program (JASP).
-Select middle and high school teachers will win a scholarship to spend 2-4 days after the symposium working collaboratively on a digital, publishable project synthesizing ideas taken from JASP lectures and discussion groups.
+JASP+ leverages the resources available at the National Humanities Center to offer unique pedagogical trainings and professionalization opportunities to teachers attending the Jane Austen Summer Program (JASP).
+Select public school teachers (PreK-12) will win a scholarship to spend up to 2 days after the symposium working collaboratively on a digital, publishable project synthesizing ideas taken from JASP lectures and discussion groups.

-Future JASP+ collaborations might center on using digital archives, digitizing manuscripts or other textual objects, or building interactive, annotated versions of the novels to bring into classrooms anywhere.
+Future JASP+ collaborations might center on podcasting, working with digital archives, digitizing manuscripts or other textual objects, or building interactive, annotated versions of the novels to bring into classrooms anywhere.

 Explore Teaching Materials